-Even with the emotional turmoil occurring just down the road, miners, including my father, were still required to report to work at Plowboy #4, the sister mine to South Mountain and owned by the same man, Ridley Elkins.
-To this day my dad still recalls passing by the entrance to the South Mountain mine, seeing it lit up at night with emergency personnel and news crews swarming the area.
+Dad and a few other miners protested the mine running while the rescue efforts were still underway.
+Not only did they realize the danger that existed from the drilling, they had difficulty working while knowing their friends could still be alive and trapped from the explosion.
+To this day my dad still recalls passing by the South Mountain mine as he went to and from work, seeing it lit up at night with emergency personnel and news crews swarming the area.
 “It was the hardest thing I think I ever had to do,” he once told me solemnly.
 “Go to work knowing them boys was still trapped in that mine.”

 - Improperly conducted weekly examinations for the No. 3 Mine and the 001 section on November 21-30, 1992.
 The certified examiner failed to examine the bleeder system in its entirety due to adverse roof conditions.